matwilso/matwilso.github.io/_posts/gpt-sim.md

-For example, such brains may be able to predict things like the precise trajectory of the mug and the splatter pattern the coffee will leave on the carpet based on the speed and angle of the bump, and the shape and fullness of the mug.
+For example, such brains may be able to predict things like the precise trajectory of the mug and the splatter pattern the coffee will leave on the carpet based on the angle of the bump.
 They may be able to predict if the outdoor deck that all those people are standing on is about to collapse.
 By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), they might know all the tell-tale signs, like